pokt-network/pocket/ibc/docs/README.md

 ![IBC High Level](./high-level-ibc.png)

-Inter-Blockchain Communication (IBC) is a protocol that facilitates the trustless communication between two chains.
-This allows them to interact with each other via the relaying of IBC packets.
-This works by having two IBC enabled chains: **chain A** and **chain B**; both of which will have a light client for the other running on their network.
-In order for **chain A** to transfer some of their native token to **chain B** a few things must be in place: a connection between the two chains, a channel and port must be opened between them on this connection, a light client for the opposing chain on each end of the connection and finally a relayer is needed to actually transfer the packet.
-Once all these are in place, **chain A** can commit an IBC packet to its state containing the information around the transaction, and generate a proof detailing its inclusion in the state at the specified height.
-The relayer will then submit this proof to **chain B** which will verify the proof and if valid **chain B** can then react to this packet in an appropriate fashion (ie. sending an IBC **chain A** token to the specified address on **chain B**).
+Inter-Blockchain Communication (IBC) is a protocol that enables trustless communication between two chains.
+It allows these chains to interact by relaying IBC packets.
+The process involves two IBC-enabled chains, referred to as **chain A** and **chain B**, each running a light client for the other chain on their network.

+To transfer native tokens from **chain A** to **chain B**, certain prerequisites must be met.
+First, a connection between the two chains must be established.
+Then, a channel and port need to be opened on this connection.
+Additionally, a light client for the opposing chain should be set up on both ends of the connection.
+Finally, a relayer is required to facilitate the actual transfer of the packet.

+Once these components are in place, **chain A** can commit an IBC packet to its state, which contains transaction information.
+It also generates a proof that specifies the inclusion of the packet in the state at a particular height.
+The relayer submits this proof to **chain B**, where it is verified.
+If the proof is valid, **chain B** can respond accordingly, such as by sending an IBC token from **chain A** to the designated address on **chain B**.

 ## IBC Module